Background image credit: White bear studio - Adobe Stock

 Hi, everyone!

-In this post we’ll have a quick look at colors and how to change them in Photoshop.
-Changing the color of an object is part of any designer’s daily work, and it’s so easy and fun that you won’t believe it’s really part of your job!
+In this post we will take a look at colors and how to change them in Photoshop.
+Changing the color of an object is part of any designer’s daily work, and it’s so easy and fun that you won’t believe it’s part of your job!

 With these simple techniques, you’ll add meaning and context to any object you place inside of a composition, by harmonizing it with brand color, image background and other elements, or simply by giving it a color that will have extra impact on your users’ attention and emotions.
 You can even apply these skills to mockups - from one single original photo, you can create endless color variations of the object on display.

-Let’s start with a brief brush stroke on color theory, so you can understand what’s behind the magic you’ll be performing in Photoshop!
+Ok!
+Let’s jump into it by starting with a brief brush stroke on color theory, so you can understand what is behind the magic you’ll be performing in Photoshop!

-Many people, including designers and artists, often assume Color and Hue as being the same, maybe to simplify speech and speed up communication.
-For this post’s purpose, I’ll put it this way:
+Many people, including designers and artists, often assume color and hue are the same.
+For the purposes of this post, I’ll put it this way:

 Color is the result of the interaction between Hue and Shades.